 Categories: Featured ArticlesOzone Dental Treatment

 In modern dentistry, ozone refers to the therapeutic use of ozone gas, which is different from the ozone found in the Earth’s atmosphere.
 While ozone in the atmosphere serves as a protective layer shielding the Earth from harmful ultraviolet radiation, ozone therapy in dentistry is generated from medical-grade oxygen.
-It is used on teeth by dentists like Dr. Anshuman Rawat at Advanced Dental Practices in Wrentham, Massachusetts, for its antimicrobial and therapeutic properties.
+Dentists like Dr. Anshuman Rawat at Advanced Dental Practices in Wrentham, Massachusetts, use ozone on teeth for its antimicrobial and therapeutic properties.

 In dentistry, ozone is considered safe when used appropriately by trained professionals.
 It has been utilized for decades as a disinfectant and antimicrobial agent due to its ability to destroy bacteria, viruses, fungi, and other pathogens without causing harm to healthy tissues.
 Ozone therapy in dentistry is typically administered in controlled concentrations and durations to ensure safety and efficacy.